Culture of Fiji: Traditions and ceremonies

-Etiquette in indigenous Fijian ceremony is rather intricate depending on the function as various formalities and presentations which do several things; firstly it shows respect between two communal groups, strengthen tribal and family ties and reinforce social, tribal and family ties.
-Various items are used in ceremony and surrounded by ceremony, Kava, known in Fiji as yaqona, is Fiji's national drink.
+Etiquette in indigenous Fijian ceremony is rather intricate depending on the function as various formalities and presentations do several things; firstly it shows respect between two communal groups, strengthens tribal and family ties and reinforces social, tribal and family ties.
+Various items are used in ceremony and surrounded by ceremony such as Kava, known in Fiji as yaqona, which is Fiji's national drink.
 Traditionally, it was used only in important ceremonies.
 Nowadays, it is a social beverage.
 There is a strict protocol associated with yaqona drinking.
 One should clap once, clasping the hands, take the cup, and drink the yaqona in a single draft before returning the cup to the bearer.
 Another highly prized item in ceremony is the tabua or Whale's tooth, other items also the use of tapa cloth (masi) and mats are also used traditionally in ceremony.
 In modern day, practices such as the bulubulu ceremony (which acts as a mediation between two people, a victim and offender) will incorporate the kava and tabua into the ritual.
 Also various regions have tradition that has been passed down generation to generation for centuries one example are the firewalkers of beqa.
 The Sawau tribe of Beqa are noted for their ability to walk on white hot stones without being burned.
 Strict rituals have to be observed before the firewalking ceremony.
 There is an ancient myth about how an ancestor of the Sawau tribe was given this power by a spirit god in exchange for his life, after the god was captured by the man who was fishing for eels.

 Cuisine

 The cuisine of Fiji in pre-colonial times consisted of root crops, vegetables, and fruits, as well as various land animals such as wild pig, and various birds.
 The coastal tribes would have had the same, but also had a large amount of local seafood.
 These would have been prepared with local herbs and spices on wood fire rock ovens.
-Most cooking areas were located in the center of house so the smoke would repel insects and strengthen the roof thatching.
-Another popular method of cooking, which is still used today, is the lovo which is an earth oven — a fire made on in a pit in the ground lined with heat-resistant stones.
-It closely resembles the hangi of the New Zealand Māori.
+Most cooking areas were located in the center of the house so the smoke would repel insects and strengthen the roof thatching.
+Another popular method of cooking, which is still used today, is the lovo which is an earth oven — a fire made in a pit in the ground lined with heat-resistant stones.
+It closely resembles the hāngī of the New Zealand Māori.
 When the stones are hot, food wrapped in (banana) leaves are placed in the pit, covered with soil and left to cook before being exhumed and eaten.
 Dishes cooked this way include palusami, parcels of taro leaves saturated with coconut milk, onions, and sometimes tinned meat.

 Modern Fijian Cuisine is rather diverse with great influence from Indian cuisine and spices.
 When these are applied to local traditional dishes, it makes for interesting eating.
 European, Indian, and Chinese variants of cuisine, along with traditional foods, are commonplace in most, if not all households in Fiji.